grine4ka/dattebayo/README.md

-# dattebayo

-Learning python and Data Science with EPL Fantasy Football and Sports Analytics, dattebayo
+Learning Python and Data Science with Football and Sports Analytics, dattebayo

-## Data
+### Data

 Data got from StatsBomb open-data repository on [GitHub](https://github.com/statsbomb/open-data)